dictcp/awesome-git/README.md

 ## Tutorial
 *There are tons of learning material on the Web*

-* [Flight rules for Git](https://github.com/k88hudson/git-flight-rules) - guide about what to do when things go wrong
 * [Try Git](https://try.github.io/) - learn Git in 15 minutes with pseudo-terminal interface
 * [Atlassian Git Tutorial](https://www.atlassian.com/git/tutorials/) - comprehensive tutorial on Git
-* [Use gitk to understand git](https://lostechies.com/joshuaflanagan/2010/09/03/use-gitk-to-understand-git/) - all important Git terms (commit, commit SHA, branch, merge, rebase) explained using gitk
 * [Learn Version Control with Git](https://www.git-tower.com/learn/) - freemium ebook from fournova Software (makers for Tower), associated with paid video course
 * [Pro Git](https://git-scm.com/book/) - free Git book, also available on paper (CC BY-NC-SA 3.0)
 * [Learn how to use Git](https://www.deployhq.com/git) - free tutorials and resources to help you learn the basics of Git